Step 1 of 5

 What is the Nominative Case?

-If you know a word is the subject of a sentence, then it needs to take nominative case.
+If you know a word is the subject of a sentence, then it takes nominative case.

 In Bosnian: Ko?
 (Who?) or Šta?
 (What?)